 The disadvantage of travelling during the rainy season is that the Galaxies cave and Isla Incahuasi are surrounded by water, making it impossible to visit these attractions.

 During the rainy season the roads are muddy and some vehicles can experience technical problems.

 The dry season is the most recommended period for a visit to the Uyuni Salt Flat.
 The octagonal salt formations can be appreciated in full and all the attractions of the area can be visited.
 June and July are considered to be the high season.
 Expect more tourist presence during this period.

 - The best hours to visit and photograph the Colored Lagoon are between 11:00 and 14:00 hours.
 During these hours the temperatures are higher and the sunlight is stronger - therefore the colors are more intense.

 - The month of December is when the Flamingos appear, so it is possible to observe large quantities of these beautiful birds bathing and feeding at the Colored Lagoon.

 - Do not forget to bring warm clothes during the dry season, as temperatures can get rather low during this period.
 Perhaps even an extra blanket or sleeping bag will be necessary, as some of the hostels and hotels are known for a bit of cold at night.
 Make sure that you have clothes that you can layer, as this will make it easier to stay comfortable in case you get too warm during a hike.
 Also, be sure to bring plenty of water - always bring more than you think you will need.
 Sun block is a good idea as well, since the sun in the desert can burn you even though it might feel quite chilly outside.

 - Choose your tour carefully.
-It is often best to opt for a three to four day tour and visit all the attractions of the Salt Flat.
+It is often best to opt for a three to four day tour and visit all the attractions of the Salt Flat and the surroundings.